What is Full Stack Development: A Complete Guide

 Explore Our Web Design & Development Services!

-A technology stack refers to the combination of tools, programming languages, and technologies used to build and run a project.
+A development stack refers to the combination of tools, programming languages, and technologies used to build and run a full stack application.

 1. LAMP Stack